Thomonique Moore

 • Doctoral Student

-Prior to joining Annenberg, Thomonique was an educational technologist and learning designer at New York University, where she developed resources for teaching and learning with generative AI tools as part of the Provost’s AI working group.
+Before joining Annenberg, Thomonique was an educational technologist and learning designer at New York University, where she developed resources for teaching and learning with generative AI tools as part of the Provost’s AI working group.
+She brings her experience designing educational tools and curricula into her scholarship, asking how digital media can support learners to critically engage technologies in their meaning-making and identity development.
 She also spent four years as a digital consultant before pivoting to research and academia.
-Thomonique earned her B.B.A. in Information Systems from Howard University, and her MA in Instructional Technology and Media from Teachers College at Columbia University.
+Thomonique earned her B.B.A. in Information Systems from Howard University and her MA in Instructional Technology and Media from Teachers College at Columbia University.

 Education